|

 17. Mark with the date and contents.

-18. Once cooled, store in a cool dark place.
+18. Once cooled, store in a cool, dark place.

 This recipe makes 4-5 pints of salsa.

-Tips and tricks:
+Tips and Tricks

 • You can use a food processor to quickly chop and dice your salsa ingredients into small pieces.

 • Make a chunky salsa by leaving your fresh veggies in larger pieces.
+For a smooth salsa, use an immersion blender after simmering.

 • Try out a green salsa, using only green tomatoes and green chilies.